tobievii/prototype/README.md

 - Extendable plugin architecture.
 - Edit code in the browser using the VSCode editor with intellisense autocompletion and deploy custom code instantly.

+# Roadmap

+Preliminary roadmap for future development:

+## Planning (Continuous)

+* User Stories - Discuss/plan various use cases.
+Find similarities and often used functionality to focus on by streamlining and polishing user experience.

+* Market research - Request feedback from current users on their experience, feature wishlist and use cases.

+* UI design mockups - Wireframe + photoshop mockups of user interface.
+Must be minimalist, minimal viable product design that is powerful and revolutionary for managing and extracting value from data streams.

+## Phase 1 (Proof of concept) - 100% Done

+This was the stealth phase.
+It has been built and is being used on a daily basis by multiple parties.

+* Users can register.
+(Landing page, registration, email verification)
+* Users can add (any*) device, (Documentation)
+* Devices can send data in various protocols/formats.
+(HTTP/SOCKETIO/MQTT/TELTONIKA etc..)
+* Devices can be linked to IoTnxt platform.
+(IoTnxt gateway management, bidirectional)
+* Platform can emit commands to devices.
+(From commander to device)
+* Users can reprogram how the platform handles and propagates data.
+(Workflow/processing functionality)

+## Phase 2 (Foundation) - 5% - In progress

+During this phase we focus on building the foundation strong and elegantly.
+With our end goals in sight there will be basic functionality or structure we'd need to refine to be able to build the functionality we plan to meet.

+* Dashboard - Basic widgets for viewing historical data.
+As well as the api/db calls needed to make this happen.

+      * Calendar (100% done)
+      * Line graphs (20% in progress)
+      * Dials

+* 3D capability - Built to handle current and future demand on spacial awareness.
+(Factory/Space/City) This includes VR interface to view data as well as set up areas for triggers.

+      * 3D Widget (35% done)
+      * VR compatible
+      * Vector math functions in workflows
+      * 3D area triggers
+      * Documentation for the workflow/processing editor

+* Social - Here we will focus on the social aspects of IoT.
+Sharing of devices, security and permissions, groups and ease of use.
+We need to make it possible to copy paste a URL, and the new user would be able to simply click the link and directly gain the value of the information shared.
+This could be a local weather station device, traffic camera, parking sensor and so on.
+From here it should be as simple as possible to link this data to a third party service (api), website (embed snippet)  and so on.

+      * Extend API documentation/
+      * Develop tutorial content
+      * Embeddable snippet of html

+* Branding/Themeing (white labeling) - Simplification of the stylesheets, with some basic white label theme as default.
+This will enable partners to easily/quickly modify prototype and enable them to resell to their customers/industry.

+      * Colour/logo variables at the top of the scss stylesheet
+      * Simplification/optimization of style classes
+      * Cleanup of hardcoded react html code

+* Streamling adding devices - Prototype/develop some IoT devices that are SUPER easy to add to the platform.

+      * ESP32 + LDR light sensor.
+Software flashes a block of pixels to transfer connection information.
+      * Arduino temperature sensor.
+      * Embeddable snippet for monitoring your website.

+## Phase 3 (Expansion)

+* Mission critical dashboards - Harden the system to survive severe data spikes or timeouts.
+Maintain uptime and handle high datarates.

+* Mobile - Fix all mobile usage issues for chrome browser.
+Investigate possibility of converting React app to apple/android app.

+* High datarate streams -  Video/audio/telemetry or even realtime robotic control.
+Enable the system to handle raw video/audio and telemetry data streams.
+Perform cloud machine vision, backup and retrieval.
+Another use case would be highdata rate vehicle telemetry like racecars, aerospace and drones.

+* Integrations - At this stage we should have a large amount of devices/individuals/companies using the platform.
+We need to enable deep integration between these and develop the components that are missing.
+Integrations from home assistant and other IoT platforms can enable rapid growth and increased capability.

 ## Screenshots

 ![alt text](https://i.imgur.com/GPRoU1h.png)